7.3. IIR Filter#

 }

-Vitis HLS gives a RTL implementation of sample_loop with II=1.
+Vitis HLS gives a RTL implementation of sample_loop with II=1 (with clock uncertainty set to 18%).